zowe/docs-site/docs/whats-new/zowe-v3-migration.md

 ### Migrating from Zowe v2.10.0 or Lower

-If you are migrating from Zowe **v2.10.0** or lower, consider taking advantage of the new **sysMessages** feature.<br/>
+If you are migrating from Zowe **v2.10.0** or a lower version, consider taking advantage of the new **sysMessages** feature.

-The `zowe.sysMessages` is a new array that allows you to select messages that when found by the launcher will be duplicated into the system's log.
+The `zowe.sysMessages` is a new array that allows you to select messages that, when found by the launcher, will be duplicated into the system's log.

 ### Migrating from Zowe v2.3.0 or Lower

-If you are running Zowe **v2.3.0** or lower, a **clean install** of Zowe v3 is highly recommended to avoid potential issues during the migration process.
+If you are running Zowe **v2.3.0** or a lower version, a **clean install** of Zowe v3 is highly recommended to avoid potential issues during the migration process.